arayq2/activemq-cpp/activemq-cpp/README.txt

 Make sure that the paths to the installed CppUnit library and includes are visible in your current shell before you try building the tests.

+New installations will face the problem that the 'cppunit-config' program, on which the activemq-cpp build system depends for configuration, is obsolete and has been dropped from the cppunit suite.
+One workaround is to create a shell script with the same name.
+Install this in a 'bin' directory somewhere (for example, /usr/local/bin) and enable the --with-cppunit-exec=/usr/local option for the 'configure' script of the build.
+The workaround script should return the values in the 'cppunit.pc' configuration file of the cppunit package.
+(On Debian/Ubuntu systems, that use the standard 'pkg-config' program, this .pc file should be in a 'pkgconfig' directory under /usr/lib.)

 Windows users will need to build the CppUnit library using the CPPUnit MSVC project files.
 A discussion of the build process can be found on the CPPUnit wiki under: